 Auckland was first settled by Māori around 1350, and they valued the land’s ability to grow crops – volcanic soil is rich, containing elements and nutrients essential for plant growth.
 The many volcanic peaks also made ideal pā sites that were easily defended against invading tribes.
 Today, Auckland is home to about 1.3 million people.
 Many are aware they live on a volcanic field and may think the volcanoes are dormant or extinct, but scientists now know that the volcanic field that lies under Auckland is far from dormant.
 So when will the field erupt again?
 How often do the volcanoes in Auckland erupt?
 Does one eruption trigger another?

 To answer these questions, scientists are working on a number of projects.
 For example, Dr Phil Shane from The University of Auckland uses rock cores from areas such as Onepoto Basin to map when different volcanoes have erupted in Auckland.
 From this data, scientists are starting to determine how often eruptions occur and if there are any patterns.

 What’s the risk of future eruptions?

-Dr Jan Lindsay from The University of Auckland uses techniques such as gas monitoring, seismic measurements and ground deformation monitoring to monitor the volcanoes in Auckland and predict future eruptions.
+Dr Jan Lindsay uses techniques such as gas monitoring, seismic measurements and ground deformation monitoring to monitor the volcanoes in Auckland and predict future eruptions.
 This information would be used to warn the city about a possible eruption.

 Managing the risk